Bolthic/hadoop-hbase-docker/README.md

 ## TODO

-- wip: building docker image
 - wip: use TOSIT images
 - done: compile hadoop && hbase from source
+- done: starting hadoop and hbase

 ## Version of products